“Il Poverello”

 “Space and Culture”

-“Space and Culture,” a series of 18 public conversations between architect Peter Lynch and artist Madeleine Hatz, was held in different venues in Sweden and the US throughout 2015.
+Public conversations between Peter Lynch and Madeleine Hatz held at different venues in Sweden and at Penn State University throughout 2015.
 In their dialogues they examined painting, sculpture, architecture, music, poetry, philosophy, and literature as spatial situations.

 “YKB Anthropometries”